 - you have an infection.

-Before you’re prescribed rituximab, doctors sometimes use a scoring system to work out how active your arthritis is.
+Before you're prescribed rituximab, doctors sometimes use a scoring system to assess how many of your joints are painful or swollen and how it makes you feel.
+This helps them work out how active your arthritis is.

 - you have severe heart problems

 Before you are given rituximab you'll have blood tests to check your antibody and B-cell levels.
 If these levels are low you may be given a smaller dose of rituximab.

 Your doctor may also check for previous infections of hepatitis or tuberculosis (TB), as rituximab can increase the risk of these infections starting up again.
 Treatment can be given for these infections before starting rituximab, and if you get them while taking the drug.